 Deletedeletes the activity from your study.
 The data currently collected for this activity will not be removed.

 Movemoves the activity from the current study to another study.
 You need to have the required permissions on both studies.

 Note that when you make any changes to a given study, such as adding, modifying,

 or deleting its activities, or moving them via

 change is not immediately received by the participants' devices.
 You need to

-who joins your study after this change will have the latest changes to the
+participant who joins your study after this change will have the latest changes

 Also, note that deleting an activity or moving it to another study does not delete or move the activity's current responses.